-Physically, you have to pack up your house and ship your possessions, a process that can be quite taxing and time consuming.
+The first part of any move is actually packing up and shipping your belongings, a process that can be extremely taxing and time consuming.
 Relocation agencies can help.
 Mentally, at first you may not feel like you fit in, and it can be a lonely and difficult time for many.
-Some employers offer expatriate support and publications, so utilise these where available.
+To help with that, some employers offer expatriate support and publications.

 Settling into Amsterdam life